Learn the differences between Ethereum and Solana smart contracts.

 solana program deploy <PROGRAM_FILEPATH>

-When a program is deployed, it is compiled into an ELP shared object (including BPF bytecode) and uploaded to the Solana cluster.
+When a program is deployed, it is compiled into an ELF shared object (including BPF bytecode) and uploaded to the Solana cluster.
 Programs exist inside an account except when they are marked as executable and allocated to the BPF Loader.
 The account's address is used as the program_id to reference the program in all transactions.

 Solana supports multiple BPF Loaders, including the recent Upgradable BPF Loader.
 BPF Loaders are responsible for managing program accounts and making this possible through the program_id for clients.